Myxococcus xanthus

-Myxococcus xanthus is a gram-negative, rod-shaped species of myxobacteria that exhibits various forms of self-organizing behavior in response to environmental cues.
-Under normal conditions with abundant food, it exists as a predatory, saprophytic single-species biofilm called a swarm.
-Under starvation conditions, it undergoes a multicellular development cycle.
+Myxococcus xanthus is a gram-negative, bacillus (or rod-shaped) species of myxobacteria that is typically found in the top-most layer of soil.
+These bacteria lack flagella; rather, they use pili for motility.
+M. xanthus is well-known for its predatory behavior on other microorganisms.
+These bacteria source carbon from lipids rather than sugars.
+They exhibit various forms of self-organizing behavior in response to environmental cues.
+Under normal conditions with abundant food, they exist as predatory, saprophytic single-species biofilm called a swarm, highlighting the importance of intercellular communication for these bacteria.
+Under starvation conditions, they undergo a multicellular development cycle.